Among Florida’s many beautiful islands, Virginia Key hardly earns a mention.

 Your Virginia Key kayak outing includes an amazing combination – the most stunning views possible of the Miami skyline rising out of the glassy waters of Biscayne Bay on one side and, in the other direction, quiet mangroves lagoons with water so clear you can see fish darting underneath and rays resting in the seagrass.
 Along the way, there are plenty of birds and a chance to spot dolphins, manatees and sharks.

-My favorite thing: The old Miami Marine Stadium, an icon of Mid Century Modern architecture, now shuttered and looking like the graffiti-covered vestige of a lost civilization.
-(And – hurray! – the stadium will be saved.
+My favorite thing about Virginia Key: The old Miami Marine Stadium, an icon of Mid Century Modern architecture, now shuttered and looking like the graffiti-covered vestige of a lost civilization.
+(And – hurray! – the stadium may be saved.
 More on that later.)

 It’s a surprising combo of natural and manmade beauty and it’s accessible to millions of urban dwellers.